 The Court first determined whether the agreement satisfied the Code, Treasury regulations, and applicable case law to control the valuation of the company.
 It first determined whether the agreement satisfied the statutory exception to I.R.C. § 2703, provided for in I.R.C. § 2703(b).
 The Court deemed that the agreement was a bona-fide business arrangement.
 However, it went on to determine that the agreement did not meet the other requirements of I.R.C. § 2703(b).
-The Court determined that the agreement was a device to transfer property to a family member for less than full and adequate consideration because the parties ignored the life insurance proceeds in determining the purchase price, did not obtain the agreement was not comparable to similar arrangements because of its prohibition of a control premium and the exclusion of the life insurance proceeds in determined that the agreement was not comparable to similar arrangements because of its prohibition of a control premium and the exclusion of the life insurance proceeds in determined that the life insurance proceeds in determined because of its prohibition of a control premium and the exclusion of the life insurance proceeds in determining the purchase price.
+The Court determined that the agreement was a device to transfer property to a family member for less than full and adequate consideration because the parties ignored the life insurance proceeds in determining the purchase price, did not obtain the appraisals as required by the agreement, and the agreement excluded any control premium.
+The Court determined that the agreement was not comparable to similar arrangements because of its prohibition of a control premium and the exclusion of the life insurance proceeds in determining the purchase price.